 - Pre-heat your oven to 190c / gas mark 5.

-- Add the oil to a saucepan and heat up over a medium heat.1 tbsp olive oil
+- Add the oil to a saucepan and heat up over a medium heat.1 tablespoon olive oil

 - Sautée the onion until soft.1 onion